 Performance of OCL queries

-How to formulate OCL expressions to obtain high-performance queries.
+How to formulate OCL expressions to obtain high-performance queries

-OCL is a very powerful tool in Vertec – you can query the entire Object Model without worrying too much about technical details (e.g. associations or calculating derived attributes such as the VAT amount on an invoice).
+OCL is a very powerful tool in Vertec.
+You can query the entire Object Model without worrying too much about technical details (e.g. associations or calculating derived attributes such as the VAT amount on an invoice).

-Therefore, with every OCL expression you should consider:
+Therefore, with every OCL expression, you should consider:

 The OCL principle is: